jquast/blessed/docs/colors.rst

 Querying Terminal Colors
 -------------------------

-You can query the terminal's current foreground and background colors using :meth:`~.Terminal.get_fgcolor` and :meth:`~.Terminal.get_bgcolor`, or use :meth:`~.Terminal.get_fgcolor_hex` and :meth:`~.Terminal.get_bgcolor_hex` for hex string output:
+You can query the terminal's default foreground and background colors using :meth:`~.Terminal.get_fgcolor` and :meth:`~.Terminal.get_bgcolor`, or use :meth:`~.Terminal.get_fgcolor_hex` and :meth:`~.Terminal.get_bgcolor_hex` for hex string output.
+These return the colors used for default, uncolored text - not any currently active color set by escape sequences:

 .. literalinclude:: ../bin/color_query.py
    :language: python